Eskihisar, Nusaybin: History

 Maʿarrīn (today called Eskihisar) was historically inhabited by Christians belonging to the Church of the East.
 In the late 12th century, the village began to flourish and seems to have expanded under the Artuqids prior to the onset of decline from the mid-13th century onwards.
-In 1271, 70 villagers from Maʿarrīn helped reconstruct the church of the nearby Monastery of Mar Awgin alongside its monks and those of the Mar Yohannan Monastery on the initiative of ʿAbdīshōʿ Bar Mshak of Gaṣlōnā, metropolitan bishop of Nisibis, according to a historical note by the sixteenth-century monk Abraham of Kirkuk.
+In 1271, 70 villagers from Maʿarrīn helped reconstruct the church of the nearby Monastery of Mar Awgin alongside its monks and those of the Mar Yohannan Monastery on the initiative of ʿAbdīshōʿ Bar Mshak of Gaṣlōnā, metropolitan of Nisibis, according to a historical note by the sixteenth-century monk Abraham of Kirkuk.
 The restoration took place under the supervision of the architect Raḥmūn.
 In the first half of the fourteenth century, the village gained a community of Syriac Orthodox Christians who were served by the bishop of Ma'arre, Nisibis, and Gazarta of Qardu.

-In 1403 (AG 1714), Maʿarrīn was destroyed alongside Nisibis, the nearby villages of Hbab (today called Güzelsu) and Arbo, and the Monastery of Mar Shim’un at Arbo during an attack on the Beth Risha region by the lords of Hisn Kifa.
-Philoxenus Ibrahim of Manim’am, Syriac Orthodox metropolitan bishop of the diocese of Arbo, Nisibis, M’arē, and Kartwoytō, also known as the diocese of Beth Risha, is attested in 1454 (AG 1765).
+In 1403 (AG 1714), Maʿarrīn was destroyed alongside Nisibis, the nearby villages of Hbab and Arbo, and the Monastery of Mar Shim’un at Arbo during an attack on the Beth Risha region by the lords of Hisn Kifa.
+Philoxenus Ibrahim of Manim’am, Syriac Orthodox metropolitan of the diocese of Arbo, Nisibis, M’arē, and Kartwoytō, also known as the diocese of Beth Risha, is attested in 1454 (AG 1765).
 He had been ordained by Ignatius Qoma, patriarch of Tur Abdin, and was transferred to the diocese of Amid in 1455.
 The village's decline was halted briefly in the 16th century in the early Ottoman period.